doncabreraphone/victorhugo/README.md

 * Help you write SEO friendly meta descriptions
 * Run your copy through an included version of the <a href="https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests" target="_blank">Flesch Reading Ease Test</a>, and give you an easy-to-read score.

-...and more, much more.
+...and more, much more, right in your browser.

-Victor Hugo will basically help you write optimized SEO content from the get-go, so you don't have to do it later when your blog post is already online.
+Victor Hugo will help you write optimized SEO content from the get-go, so you don't have to do it later when your blog post is already online.

 ## Install